bitwarden/helm-charts/charts/self-host/README.md

 ### Setup EFS storage class

-To use EFS persistent storage, you will need to setup the Amazon EFS CSI driver.
-To do so, please follow the [Amazon EFS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html).
-After the driver has been setup, you will need to create a storage class.
+To use EFS persistent storage, you will need to set up the Amazon EFS CSI driver.
+To do so, please follow the [Amazon EFS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html) documentation.
+After the driver has been set up, you will need to create a storage class.
 The exact settings on the storage class will be different for every cluster, but an example is provided below.

 ```shell
 file_system_id="REPLACE ME"